Cyber Justice Law Group

 It varies.
 Initial assessments and basic tracing may take weeks; coordinated legal and investigative efforts can stretch into many months or longer, especially when multiple jurisdictions are involved.
 Any firm promising full recovery on a fixed, short timeline should be treated with extreme skepticism.

-What if the scammer is overseas?
+What do I do if the crypto scammer is overseas?

 Cross‑border scams are the norm, not the exception.
 Even if the individual scammers are overseas, your legal leverage often comes from entities in your own or cooperating jurisdictions: exchanges, payment processors, hosting providers, or other intermediaries that touched the funds or infrastructure.

-What legal rights do victims have?
+What legal rights do crypto scam victims have?

 Victims generally have the right to report crimes, pursue civil claims, and seek court orders aimed at preserving or recovering assets, subject to local law and limitations.
 The specific rights, deadlines, and procedures differ by country, so a brief consultation with a lawyer familiar with crypto fraud in your jurisdiction is usually a smart early step.